 Here is the fun part!
 You get to figure out what you can do to calm yourself down and smooth those gorgeous ruffled feathers of yours!

 Does planning that annual dinner make you anxious?
 Try delegating some tasks to other family/friends.

 Picking gifts for every aunt and uncle got you frazzled?
 Ask them for a list to help narrow it down!

 That inevitable call to the parents got you messed up?
 Plan a block of time to talk with them, and let them know ahead of time.

 The list goes on and on!
 Don't forget: you're not alone!
 So use that fancy cell phone or laptop and ask for help!

 I recently started really enjoying long soaks in the bathtub.
 I really wasn't a bathtub kind of person until this year!
 So for me, I bought some trial sizes of relaxing bath salts that I plan on using when I'm done with my last set of family/friend calls on Christmas night and New Year's day.
 Just knowing I have that little bit of time built in to my schedule to decompress makes me feel more relaxed!
 Find your ''bathtub'' equivalent and plan it out!

 Lucky enough to see family and friends?
 Or maybe you're keeping it low key and spending time with a furry friend or significant other.
 No matter how you're spending this time, take a moment and just look around you: how wonderful is it that you're alive right now and able to see the beauty around you?
 Look at the smiles on peoples' faces, your cat's really funny looking sleeping position, or the light flickering in your significant other's eyes while you're watching a movie.
 Take some mental photographs, and smile!

 The holidays are here, and we are all in this together!
-When the world returns to semi-normal, don't forget to take care of yourself during the holidays.
-After all, it is the most wonderful time of the year!
+Just don't forget to take care of yourself during the holidays.